BarbaraBravoRedondo/My-Portfolio/README.md

 1. Clone this repository to your computer.
 2. Install dependencies using npm install.
 3. After the installation, you'll find a node_modules/ folder.
-3. Run npm start to launch a local server and view the application.
+3. Run 'npm run dev' to launch a local server and view the application.

 Note: Ensure you have NodeJS installed.